liutikas/liutikas.github.io/_posts/2025-01-12-Kotlin-Library-Friends.md

 }
 ```

-Now, we no longer need the suppression, all the `internal` types will show up as if they were part of our own library.
+Now, we no longer need the suppression, all the `internal` types will be accessible as if they were part of our own
+library.
+Sadly, it does seem that Intellij / Android Studio understand these sneaky friendships.

-*Note*, any use of `internal` types is completely at your own risk, they are hidden on purpose and thus you might break
+*Note*, any use of `internal` types is completely at your own risk, they are hidden on purpose, and thus you might break
 the library or the library owners will break you on the library update.